-- When you create a custom field, by default the field isn't visible or editable for portal profiles, unless the field is universally required. - Profiles with "View Encrypted Data" permission are indicated with an asterisk. - 12.
+- When you create a custom field, by default the field isn't visible or editable for portal profiles, unless the field is universally required. - 13.
 Choose the page layouts that will display the editable field and click Next.

 Field Location on Page Layout Normal Last field in the first two-column section.
 Long text area End of the first one-column section.
 User Bottom of the user detail page.
 Universally required Can't remove it from page layouts or make read only.